The best place to ski for beginners in the French Alps

 There’s also a nature reserve in the area called Merlet Animal Park.
 You’ll get to see wild animals like ibex, marmots, chamois, and more.

 The best, most scenic learner’s area

-Les Gets is a good-sized ski resort with plenty of gorgeous luxury chalet rentals located in a province called Haute Savoie in the western Alps.
+This resort is good-sized, with plenty of gorgeous luxury Les Gets accommodations located in a province called Haute Savoie in the western Alps.
 It’s also part of a larger ski area called Portes du Soleil, which encompasses 13 resorts.

 If you’re a total novice, you should start in the Mappy’s area near the Chavannes cable car.
 It’s by far the best place to ski for beginners within the resort.

 It has spectacular views and plenty of flat terrain for first-time skiers to glide around on.
 It also has a few easy-to-use lifts, including two magic carpets and a rope tow.

 When you’re ready to progress to the next level, you can head to one of the resort’s blue or green slopes.
 There are more than 30 gentle beginner slopes in total, so you have plenty of options.